wilcoxen-courses/e170-func/README.md

 + Don't be surprised if the results are all negative.
 The car calculations are total costs, so they're naturally negative, and the solar panels don't generate enough electricity to cover their costs.
-Real projects often involve tax credits, which are not included here and would make the calculation more favorable.
+Real solar projects often involve tax credits, which are not included here and would make the calculation more favorable.